martinthomson/wpack-content/draft-thomson-wpack-content.md

 For the purposes of determining equality, user agents might consider hashes of the same content with different hash algorithms to be equal.
-For instance, a user agent might consider `sha-256:ypeBEsobvcr6wjGzmiPcTaeG7_gUfE5yuYB3ha_uSLs` to be regarded as equal to `sha-384;VKWbnyKwuAiA2EJ-VIt8I6vYc0huHwNd zpzWl-hRdQM8qojm1XvDXvrgta_TFF8x` (note space added to meet formatting constraints).
+For instance, a user agent might consider `sha-256:ypeBEsobvcr6wjGzmiPcTaeG7_gUfE5yuYB3ha_uSLs` to be equal to `sha-384;VKWbnyKwuAiA2EJ-VIt8I6vYc0huHwNd zpzWl-hRdQM8qojm1XvDXvrgta_TFF8x` (note space added to meet formatting constraints).
 This requires that this equivalence is known to the user agent.